The end goal is to develop a deep understanding of a topic, issue, or problem from an individual perspective.

 Qualitative research is defined as any form of information collection that’s meant to describe, but not predict, as in the case of quantitative research.
-Qualitative research is often used to come up with a hypothesis, which is then tested using quantitative research.
+Often qualitative surveys are used to come up with a hypothesis, which are then tested using quantitative research.

 Qualitative research is exploratory in nature, helping you understand detailed information about a topic or issue.
 You can then formulate a hypothesis before gathering data that will help you decide whether your hypothesis is correct or incorrect.